acionescu/event-bus/README.md

 		}
 	},
 	"listeners": {
-		"list1": {
+		"list1": { /* the logging listener */
 			"instance": {
 				"className": "net.segoia.event.eventbus.listeners.logging.LoggingEventListener",
-				"loggerFactory": {
+				"loggerFactory": {  /* we delegate logging to log4j */
 					"className": "net.segoia.util.logging.Log4jLoggerFactory"
 				}
 			},
-			"priority": 0   /* it helps to call the logging listener first so we can see the events in the order they are triggered */ },
+			"priority": 0   /* it helps to call the logging listener first so we can see the events in the order in which they are triggered */
+		},
 		"list2" : {
 			"instance" : {